Nikki Gray

 Angela Yeh

-is an East Coast Canadian native who grew up a stone’s throw from Stephen King’s Maine and graduated with a BA in Psychology and Literature at Mount Allison University.
-She lives in Texas now with her two lovely human children, three cranky fur babies, and a magical willow tree that calls itself Maddie.
-She writes fantasy novels and writes and reads poetry from all over the world.
+Angela Yeh is an East Coast Canadian native who grew up a stone’s throw from Stephen King’s Maine and graduated with a BA in Psychology and Literature at Mount Allison University.
+She lives in Texas now with her two lovely children.

 Find her on Instagram @thatpluckygirl